Firefox for Linux is Now Netflix Compatible

 Let me know when it works in Aweb on my Amiga 4000.

-This is why (Score:3, Informative)
+This is why (Score:2, Informative)

 #!/bin/sh